vmwarelab/cci/Opencart/README.md

 kubectl config use-context ccs:moad:open-cart
 ```

 ## 6. Deploy your MySQL Database using VM Service and Document the MySQL Service assigned External IP -> 10.176.193.6
+( Can also be Done in the Aria Automation Service Broker UI)
 ```
 kubectl create -f oc-mysql-vm.yaml
 ```